 So what is website authority, really?
 It’s the expertise and credibility your site demonstrates in assisting visitors to solve problems.

-Authority today is measured relatively, not absolutely.
-Your site doesn’t possess “high authority” in isolation.
-It has more or less authority than your competitors for specific topics.
-No magic number declares you’ve “won.”
+The meaning of authority has fundamentally transformed from scoring DA, PA, or whatever.
+Authority today is measured relatively.
+Your site has more or less authority than your competitors for specific topics.

 Google’s E-E-A-T Signals Explained

-It dissects authority into four components that function together: Expertise, Experience, Authoritativeness, and Trustworthiness.
+These signals dissect authority into four components that function together: Expertise, Experience, Authoritativeness, and Trustworthiness.

 Expertise means your content originates from qualified experts with credentials.
 Such as your content about acne treatment was written by a dermatologist, or a chief financial planner composing about retirement planning.
 Credentials matter because they signal specialised knowledge that random bloggers can’t fabricate.